 Waterloo is a somewhat small village located in the state of New York.
 With a population of 5,036 people and four constituent neighborhoods, Waterloo is the 313th largest community in New York.
-Waterloo has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Waterloo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, Waterloo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waterloo are a mix of both white- and blue-collar jobs.
+Waterloo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Waterloo is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Waterloo who work in office and administrative support (16.36%), sales jobs (9.77%), and management occupations (9.07%).

 As is often the case in a small village, Waterloo doesn't have a public transportation system that people use for their commute.

-The education level of Waterloo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.48% of adults 25 and older in Waterloo have a college degree.
+The percentage of adults in Waterloo who are college-educated is close to the national average for all communities of 21.84%: 19.48% of the adults in Waterloo have a bachelor's degree or advanced degree.

 The per capita income in Waterloo in 2010 was $24,558, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $98,232 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.